bartbutenaers/Node-RED-Tailscale-Tutorial/docs/extend_reverse_proxy.md

 # Extend the reverse proxy

 In the previous modules of this tutorial, we have setup the reverse proxy in the Tailscale agent to do a couple of things:
-+ Serve the Node-RED flow editor withing your tailnet (on port 443), which can be accessed like this:
++ Serve the Node-RED flow editor within your tailnet (on port 443), which can be accessed like this:
    ```
    https://<your-virtual-hostname>/flow_editor
    ```